badrap/docs.badrap.io/docs/types/expired-certificate.md

 Replace the hostname in the query string with your hostname.
 * https://crt.sh/?q=host.example.com

+Note that if you are replacing a host-specific certificate with a wildcard certificate (e.g. "*.example.com"), this may be a perfectly valid reason to let the old host certificate expire.

 ## Suggestions for repair

 1. Check if the host and service with the TLS certificate is still in active use.
 If the server is no longer needed, decommission it.